 Counselling for children and young people

 Children take many things very personally so what they experience informs their identity and it is easy for these experiences to have a negative impact on a developing child.
 Childhood experiences can trigger painful and confusing emotions, which in turn can produce negative, and often conflicted, feelings.
 This can often present itself in a variety of ways such as angry outbursts, withdrawn behaviour, self harm, anxiety and difficulties with relationships.
-We believe that our behaviour provides us with useful feedback and it can be an indicator that something needs attending to on a deeper level.
+I believe that our behaviour provides us with useful feedback and it can be an indicator that something needs attending to on a deeper level.

 Children and young people are often overwhelmed by difficult feelings and it can be hard for them to share what is troubling them, particularly with parents and those closest to them.
-Our positive and supportive attitude can help a young person to gain insight into their feelings and patterns of behaviour and find possibilities for moving forward.
-We promote calming and relaxation techniques, the development of a sense of self and an understanding of others in order to help build confidence, self-esteem and a sense of balance in their lives.
+My positive and supportive attitude can help a young person to gain insight into their feelings and patterns of behaviour and find possibilities for moving forward.
+I promote calming and relaxation techniques, the development of a sense of self and an understanding of others in order to help build confidence, self-esteem and a sense of balance in their lives.